markonijum/psd-to-html-starter/readme.md

 ## 💾 Server
 Start an express server on `localhost:5000` from the build folder.
 Convinient for checking out your production site

-## 🕷️🕸️ Bugs and to-do's

-* configure 'reving' of assets in a foolproof way
-* Add a build task without any revisioning / cache busting.
-* Create a data task: https://github.com/aderaaij/totallystatical/issues/6
-* Fix linking in a completely foolproof way: https://github.com/aderaaij/totallystatical/issues/4

-## 🚨 Changelog

-### v2.4.0
-**22/09/2017**
-* ⚒ Switched the `babel-preset-2015`, etc. for `babel-preset-env` which makes it way easier to compile for specific browsers.
-See https://github.com/babel/babel-preset-env
-* ⚒ Added presets to the webpack `UglifyJsPlugin`.
-Now removes `console.log` calls and comments (might have removed comments before, I'm not sure)
-* ⚒ Removed the 'standalone scripts' task, as it was weird running scripts through two different compilers.
-This should be done with webpack instead.
-Webpack doesn't support multiple outputs out of the box, but luckily there's a way around this: https://stackoverflow.com/a/45278943/4474075.
-Easy to configure in the `gulpfile.js/config/scripts.js` file.
-* ⚒ Removed unused packages
-* ⚒ Cleaned up the gulpfile tasks and config files

-### v2.3.2
-**10/09/2017**
-* ⚒ Add `gulp-plumber` to template task to ensure watch task doesn't hang on error.

-### v2.3.1
-**10/09/2017**
-* ⚒ Fix assetpath in background images for paths without `url()`.

-### v2.3.0
-**09/09/2017**
-* ⚒ Fix problem with errorHandler notifyer (switched `..args` for `callback` and `arguments`) in `errorHandler.js`
-* 🐵 Monkey patched the replacement of images assets in css files. `../img/` will be replaced by `../img/assets/`, the cachebusted version will be added and `../img/assets/` will be turned back to `../img/` again.
-* 🚀 Update all packages to the latest versions
-* 🛁 Clean up of the gulpfile.js, now even more consistently coded and linted

-### v2.2.0
-**24/07/2017**
-* 🚀 Update all packages to the latest versions
-* 🛁 Clean up of the gulpfile.js, now consistently coded and linted
-* ⚒ Fix problem with new inline pug variables

-### v2.1.0
-**02/07/2017**
-* Updated all packages to the latest versions, including Susy 3.0 and WebPack 3.0

-### v2.0.1
-**11/10/2016**
-* Temporarily added the optional Dependencies from `gulp-imagemin` to the `package.json` to meet dependencies for [Yarn package manager](https://github.com/yarnpkg/yarn/)

-### v2.0.0
-**05/10/2016**
-Bumped the version to 2.0 as I did some major updates on the plugins/components
-* Updated Babel 5 to Babel 6, reconfigured Webpack config
-* Updated Jade(deprecated) to Pug
-* Updated Node dependencies
-* Removed Bower package manager and dependencies
-* Added Susy, Normalize-SCSS and Breakpoint-Sass as Node modules

-### v1.1.0
-**24/01/2016**
-* Replaced `gulp-minify-css` with `gulp-cssnano`
-* Added a `gulp deploy:ftp` and `gulp deploy:sftp` task

-## Credits
-Much credit goes out to the [gulp-starter repo](https://github.com/vigetlabs/gulp-starter) from Viget Labs(https://github.com/vigetlabs/).

-## Licensing
-Copyright (c) 2015 - 2016 Arden de Raaij.
-Licensed under the [MIT license(MIT)](https://opensource.org/licenses/MIT)